 3. With the dress right side out, finish the armscye with a zig zag stitch or serge.
 Line up edge of sleeve cap on the outside of the armhole.
 Also line up seams of loop with side seam of dress so that these seams are hidden in the armpit.
 Sew at 3/8" seam allowance.

-4. Press the seam allowance toward the sleeve cap.
-Topstitch seam allowance down, which will add durability and help it lay flat.
+4. Press the seam allowance toward the sleeve cap which will help it lay flat.

 The sleeve caps are my favorite part.